FC Zürich Frauen: History

-After winning the double on the national stage in 2022 with wins in the Swiss Cup final against local rival Grasshopper Club Zürich (4-1) in front of a record crowd for a national women's football game of 7'916 people at the Letzigrund and a win against Servette FCCF in the penalty shoot-out in the Playoff-Final of the Women's Super League, the team of coach Inka Grings could qualify for the only recently introduced group stage of the UEFA Women's Champions League for the very first time.
-Despite some good efforts and an outstanding goal from Seraina Piubel at the London's Emirates Stadium against Arsenal, the team lost all of their 6 games against three opponents that are considered heavy-weights in European football.
+After winning the double on the national stage in 2022 with wins in the Swiss Cup final against local rival Grasshopper Club Zürich (4–1) in front of a record crowd for a national women's football game of 7,916 people at the Letzigrund and a win against Servette FCCF in the penalty shoot-out in the Playoff-Final of the Women's Super League, the team of coach Inka Grings could qualify for the only recently introduced group stage of the UEFA Women's Champions League for the very first time.
+Despite some good efforts and an outstanding goal from Seraina Piubel at the London's Emirates Stadium against Arsenal, the team lost all of their six games against three opponents that are considered heavy-weights in European football.

 In January 2023 Inka Grings was appointed as new national coach of the Swiss women's national team and FC Zürich presented Jacqueline Dünker as their manager.
-After a 0-3 away defeat in the Cup semi-final against main rival Servette in March, the team could once again bounce back and won all remaining games of the season including the final of the Swiss Women's Super League 2022-23.
+After a 0–3 away defeat in the Cup semi-final against main rival Servette in March, the team could once again bounce back and won all remaining games of the season including the final of the Swiss Women's Super League 2022-23.
 Just like the year before, Zürich qualified as second-ranked team for the playoffs, but then beat the slightly favored Servette FCCF in the final for the second year in a row.

 Dünker's team reached the Playoff final for the third time in a row in 2023-2024, despite finishing the regular season only as third.
 However, this time they were eventually beaten by Servette.

 This game also marked the end of an era.
 Captain Fabienne Humm announced her retirement in May 2024, ending her career after playing over 400 games and scoring more than 300 goals for the club since 2009.

 In summer 2024 the club went through some major changes.
 First coach Jacqueline Dünker announced her departure.
 During the summer longtime players like Julia Stierli or Seraina Piubel also left the club to find new challenges in bigger leagues abroad.

-Under the new direction of Dünker's successor Renato Gligoroski the club's philosophy focused more on devolping and integrating own academy players into their first squad.
+Under the new direction of Dünker's successor Renato Gligoroski, the club's philosophy focused more on developing and integrating own academy players into their first squad.
 This came also after the termination of the FC Zürich U21 team, which was for years the only academy team playing in Switzerland's second tier.

-Despite a very young und mostly inexperienced squad, FC Zürich managed win the Swiss Cup again in March 2025 against heavily favored FC Basel.
-The 1-0 win in the final not only marked the first win of the competition since 2022, but with 16 wins it also made FC Zürich the sole record champion of the competition.
+Despite a very young and mostly inexperienced squad, FC Zürich managed to win the Swiss Cup again in March 2025 against heavily favored FC Basel.
+The 1–0 win in the final not only marked the first win of the competition since 2022, but with 16 wins it also made FC Zürich the sole record champion of the competition.